10 Essential Best Tips for Setting Up Your First Home Office

 Stay Connected

-Staying connected to other humans is essential when working from home, especially if you live alone.
+Staying connected to other humans is essential when working from home, especially if you want to stay safe living alone.
 It can be a boon to your mental wellbeing to have a 1:1 with a peer over Zoom, pop into your team’s group chat before your lunch break, or just send a friend a text when you have a spare minute.

 Photograph from behind of a blond woman with her hair in a dutt and wearing a bright blue jumper, sitting at her laptop in her home office.